Cpcarino22/sportingbet_datascientest_project/README.md

 Data relevance: Ensure that the data is relevant to the analysis you want to perform.
 For example, if you are analyzing data from a specific time period, ensure that the data is from that time period.

-NEED TO CONVERT
-SPLIT the column for MONTH, DAY, YEAR
-Date Type should be INT64 and not OBJECT

-MISSING VALUES
-Wsets, Lsets, PSW, PSL, B365W, and B365L columns are non-null values but has missing values maybe because some matches may not have had data available for those particular fields.

-CATEGORICAL VARIABLES CONVERT TO NUMERICAL VARIABLES Location, Tournament, Series, and Comment columns are categorical variables.
-Possible methods to use: one-hot encoding, label encoding, and target encoding.

-Methods:
-There are several methods to do this:

-One-hot encoding: This method creates new binary columns for each unique category in the original categorical column.
-For example, if we have a "Location" column with the categories "Adelaide", "Doha", and "Dubai", one-hot encoding would create three new columns: "Location_Adelaide", "Location_Doha", and "Location_Dubai".
-The value in each new column would be 1 if the corresponding category is present for that row, and 0 otherwise.

-Label encoding: This method assigns a unique numerical value to each category in the original categorical column.
-For example, if we have a "Location" column with the categories "Adelaide", "Doha", and "Dubai", label encoding would assign the values 0, 1, and 2 to these categories, respectively.

-Target encoding: This method replaces each category in the original categorical column with the mean target value for that category.
-For example, if we have a "Location" column and the target variable is the probability of a team winning a match, target encoding would replace each location with the mean probability of winning for matches played in that location.

 FYI
 Quantitative: This refers to variables that can take on numeric values and can be measured on a continuous or discrete scale.
 Examples include age, height, weight, and income.